 To me, this is a place frozen in time – 5th Nov 2010, 5:15 PM.
 If you wonder how do we know the exact time – it is because the clock on the wall froze in that moment of intense heat.

 This is a bunker that is meant to escape the volcano.
-However, in 2010 eruptions, two people died right inside this bunker.
+However, in the 2010 eruption, two people died right inside this bunker.

-On a clear day, you can see the conical shaped mountain from here.
+On a clear day, you can see the conical-shaped mountain from here.
 Most of the days you can see the smoke too emerging from the mountain.
-The tour operators sell a sunrise view tours for this point.
+The tour operators sell sunrise view tours for this point.
 Take it with a pinch of salt as the sun does not rise on the side of the mountain.